Ensembl/ensembl-compara/docs/production/READMEs/extended_genome_aligner.rst

 Configure the pipeline
 ----------------------

-Modifiy ``$ENSEMBL_CVS_ROOT_DIR/ensembl-compara/modules/Bio/EnsEMBL/Compara/PipeConfig/EpoLowCoverage_conf.pm`` file if necessary.
+Modifiy ``$ENSEMBL_CVS_ROOT_DIR/ensembl-compara/modules/Bio/EnsEMBL/Compara/PipeConfig/EpoExtended_conf.pm`` file if necessary.
 Check that the default_options are set correctly.
 Options most likely to need changing are:

 It is recommended that the mlss_id entries are set on the command line rather than in the conf file

-:low_epo_mlss_id:              mlss_id of the low coverage epo alignments
+:ext_mlss_id:                  mlss_id of the EPO Extended alignments
-:high_epo_mlss_id:             mlss_id of the high coverage epo alignments
+:mlss_id:                      mlss_id of the EPO alignments
 :ce_mlss_id:                   mlss_id of the constrained elements
 :cs_mlss_id:                   mlss_id of the conservation scores

 :release:                      Ensembl release
 :prev_release:                 Previous ensembl release
 :ensembl_cvs_root_dir:         Root directory of the ensembl checkouts
 :work_dir:                     Directory for writing files

 :pairwise_exception_location:  Location of new pairwise alignments which are not in the release compara database ie new for this release
 :pipeline_db:                  Production database